neuro-inc/neuro-cli/neuro-sdk/docs/buckets_reference.rst

       :param bytes body: Body of the blob.
 Can be passed as either :class:`bytes` or as an ``AsyncIterator[bytes]``.
       :param str cluster_name: cluster to look for a bucket.
 Default is current cluster.
+      :param str bucket_owner: bucket owner's username.
+Used only if looking up for bucket by it's name.
+                               Default is current user.

    .. comethod:: fetch_blob(  \
                              bucket_id_or_name: str,  \
                              key: str,  \
                              offset: int = 0, \
                              cluster_name: Optional[str] = None,  \
+                             bucket_owner: Optional[str) = None,  \
                           ) -> AsyncIterator[bytes]

       Look up the blob and return it's body content only.
 The content will be streamed